 Jan.
 30-Feb.
 1, 2011

-NBIA's Fifth Summit for Advanced Incubation Professionals provided a unique opportunity for experienced leaders to discuss, debate and exchange ideas about the business incubation industry.
-Highlights of the summit in Las Vegas included peer conference sessions, a keynote address featuring Innovation America's President and CEO Richard Bendis and a group discussion of new NBIA initiatives.
+INBIA's Fifth Summit for Advanced Incubation Professionals provided a unique opportunity for experienced leaders to discuss, debate and exchange ideas about the business incubation industry.
+Highlights of the summit in Las Vegas included peer conference sessions, a keynote address featuring Innovation America's President and CEO Richard Bendis and a group discussion of new INBIA initiatives.

 Sept.
 13-15, 2010